aljawharahalan/Intro-to-Programming-Nanodegree/README.md

 For the project, you'll use HTML and CSS and be provided with a design prototype that needs to be translated to an actual, functional website.
 This is a common workflow for front-end web developers.

-Project: <a href="file:///Users/aljoharaabdullah/Desktop/Intro%20to%20Programming%20Nanodegree/animal-trading-cards-master/card.html" target="_blank">Animal Trading Cards</a>
+Project:<a href="file:///Users/aljoharaabdullah/Desktop/Intro%20to%20Programming%20Nanodegree/animal-trading-cards-master/card.html" target="_blank">Animal Trading Cards</a>

 <strong>Part 3: Intro to Python</strong>

 Demonstrate your Python skills by coding a simple version of an old-fashioned text-based adventure game.

-Project: <a href="https://github.com/aljawharahalan/Intro-to-Programming-Nanodegree/blob/main/Text-Based-Game/adventure_game.py" target="_blank">Adventure Game</a>
+Project:<a href="https://github.com/aljawharahalan/Intro-to-Programming-Nanodegree/blob/main/Text-Based-Game/adventure_game.py" target="_blank">Adventure Game</a>

 <strong>Part 4: Intro to JavaScript</strong>

 You’ll build a single-page web app in JavaScript where the user can create artistic designs on a customizable canvas.

-Project:<a href="file:///Users/aljoharaabdullah/Desktop/Intro%20to%20Programming%20Nanodegree/project-pixel-art-maker-starter-master/index.html"target="_blank">Pixel Art Maker</a>
+Project:<a href="file:///Users/aljoharaabdullah/Desktop/Intro%20to%20Programming%20Nanodegree/project-pixel-art-maker-starter-master/index.html" target="_blank">Pixel Art Maker</a>